leemwilliams-eng/Green-Life/README.md

 2. Start the app with `npm start`
 3. Replace mock content with live API integration
 4. Build the matching Figma file using `docs/figma-component-checklist.md`

+## To Learn more

+Got to https://greenlifeapp.netlify.app/ and sign up